justcodebruh/car-rental-card-components/README.md

 - See hover states for interactive elements

 ### Effort Estimation ~ 8 hours
 I anticipate this challenge should take ~8 hours of dedicated effort.
-This estimate includes development and research in order to get a working product, I will try to balanch coding standards with get a developed product.
-I will save intense combing of coding standards for a mock code review of myself and that will be counted as a separate effort.
+This estimate includes development and research in order to get a working product, I will try to balanch coding standards with getting a developed product.
+I will save intense adherance to markup best practices for a mock code review of myself and that will be counted as a separate effort.

 I will be doing the project with raw HTML 5 and CSS 3 there will be no use of front-end frameworks.